rjbultitude/Tuning-Synth/README.md

 ## Dependencies

-Tuning Sys Vis depends on the following libraries:
+Tuning Synth depends on the following libraries:
 * Freqi
-* p5 - needs to be now higher than 0.10.2 else p5 add-ons won't work
+* p5